Ways to Help Reduce Risk in Your Portfolio

 To arm yourself against a potential market downturn, you may want to reexamine your investing strategy through the lens of your current risk appetite and time horizon.

-Here are some basics to keep in mind about playing defense, along with specific tactics for managing risk during turbulent times.
+Here are some basics to keep in mind as well as specific tactics to consider for managing risk in your portfolio.

 Reassess your risk tolerance

-Before you make any adjustments to your holdings, make sure your financial plan is up to date:
+Before you adjust your holdings, make sure your financial plan is up to date.
+Ask yourself:

 - Does your portfolio mix still match your risk tolerance?